neurodivergence/neurodivergence/README.md

 byf:
-i am coping , i know actions have consequences im very impulsive i view everyone as a person idgaf who u r
+i am coping , i know actions have consequences im very impulsive i view everyone as a person idgaf who u r just dont be a creep

 dni:
 spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. as a person who was underage and you surrounded me with irresponsible adults, im hesitant on you